garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 Edit or create the `project.garden.yml` with your favorite editor and add the following code into it.

 First, the project and environment configuration.
-In this project we are just going to have 1 environment called `prod` so let's add the configuration for it.
+In this example, we specify just one environment, `prod.

 ```YAML
 kind: Project